Skip to main content

 Your provider determines the exact schedule.
 The structure below reflects common medical practice for peptide-based weight management therapies.

-Why Most Retatrutide Plans Start With a Low Dose
+Why Retatrutide Usually Starts at a Low Dose

 Treatment usually begins with a low weekly dose.